The 2nd CEE&CA Summer Academy on Human Rights and Business (2024)

 All applicants who submit their completed applications on time will be informed about the outcome of their applications via email by July 29th, 2024.

-Successful candidates will be requested to pay within 3 weeks of receiving information about being selected to take part in the Summer Academy a non-refundable fee of 250 Euro or – in case of fee waiver, the 25 Euro deposit (the deposit will be returned to them at the end of the Summer Academy, subject to participation in a minimum of 90% of the sessions held).
-[Note: Participants can apply to have also the deposit fee waived (i.e. not to have to pay the deposit), in the case of circumstances making such payment impossible.]
+Successful candidates will be requested to pay within 3 weeks of receiving information about being selected to take part in the Summer Academy a non-refundable fee of 250 Euro or – in case of a course fee waiver, the 25 Euro administrative fee.
 Should the fee not be paid within this deadline, the place will go to the next person on the reserve list.

 Organizers foresee also a short reserve list.
 Applicants who find themselves on the reserve list, will be allowed to participate in the first 3 days of the Summer Academy.